Sigtin/SSSD-CMS-Site/README.md

 # SSSD-CMS-Site
 Solution Stack Software Development class assignment.
-Uses PHP, HTML/CSS to create a content management system website
+This is the backend, meaning this is where all the APIs will exist.